-We are also a go-to source of assistance for communications firms, manufacturers, health care and pharmaceutical companies, insurance carriers, and other companies facing criminal investigation or prosecution, which in the recent past has included:
+We are also a go-to source of assistance for communications firms, manufacturers, insurance carriers, and other companies facing criminal investigation or prosecution, which in the recent past has included:

-- A video relay services provider in concurrent investigations of fraud by the DOJ, SEC, and Federal Communications Commission Enforcement Bureau, convincing the DOJ and SEC not to take any criminal or civil action.
+- A video relay services provider in concurrent investigations of fraud by the DOJ, the SEC, and the Federal Communications Commission Enforcement Bureau, where we convinced the DOJ and the SEC not to take any criminal or civil action.